 RSB: When all things fail, is it about time to call in the big guns such as laser therapies?

-RSB: Dr. Toby, can you share with us some of the laser works you had done to help women, such as MYSELF (*strong hint), achieve or restore blemish-free complexions?
+RSB: Dr. Chua, can you share with us some of the laser works you had done to help women, such as MYSELF (*strong hint), achieve or restore blemish-free complexions?

 For your case, I can see a smattering of sun spots over your cheeks possibly from an active outdoorsy lifestyle without adequate sun protection in your younger days?
 (Bingo!
 I was in my high school military band and captain of the netball team).
 There are also a couple of dark acne marks (PIH) along your jawline, moderately sized open pores on your T zone and some fine undereyes’ lines.
 Although these flaws aren’t too bad when viewed separately, putting them together dull your complexion tremendously.
 I would opt to address your skin issues with the Pico Pigment Laser, best to be done as part of our Porcelain Skin Program.